KCzenczekTraining/sth_to_finish/README.md

 # Audio Server

-This is a project that I have been asked to finish to prepare and did not have enough time to complete it then.
+This is a project that I have been asked to prepare and did not have enough time to complete it then.

 Now I have... :)

 FastAPI server for audio uploads with metadata.
 Upload files, tag them, organize by user.